naotsugu/jakartaee-starter/modelgen-enhancer/README.md

 ```

-When use the enhanced metamodel, It can be written as follows.
+When use the enhanced metamodel, It can be written as follows :

 ```java
 public static Specification<Employee> deptNameLike(final String name) {